thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 # Testing with Mocks

+Mocking is a technique to isolate test subjects by replacing dependencies with objects that you can control and inspect.
+The goal for mocking is to replace something we don’t control \(e.g. a http request which may or may not succeed\) with something we do.

+## Use Case: Mocking Dependencies

 Every system/module has its dependencies: it could be another module written by you, or it could be a module loaded from some 3rd party libraries.

 When you try to test this system/module, sometimes you need to simulate some test scenarios where the dependencies need to behave in a controlled way.
 For this purpose, you need to mock the behavior of those modules/functions that your current module depend on.

-Mocking is a technique to isolate test subjects by replacing dependencies with objects that you can control and inspect.
-The goal for mocking is to replace something we don’t control \(e.g. a http request which may or may not succeed\) with something we do.
+## Use Case: Mocking Callbacks

+There are also cases when you need to pass a callback to the function you need to test, and you need to check if the callback is indeed invoked by the function.
+In this case, you can also pass a mock function as callback and verify it's called correctly.

 ## Creating and using mock functions